Rajmalbasha/oggy_removed/README.md

-# Collections Excercise

-Removed 'oggy' from the list of strings.
+Removed 'oggy' from the list of strings